 Why are languages the way they are?
 What makes complex communication possible?
 How does technology augment and constrain human agency?
 My research formulates new answers to these questions by studying how language is shaped by and for social interaction.

 I am Associate Professor in Language and Communication at Radboud University Nijmegen.
 I’m also PI of Elementary Particles of Conversation, a collaborative and transdisciplinary research programme on the small words that streamline everyday language use.
 The research in my group is funded by a Vidi talent grant from the Dutch Research Council NWO (2018-2024) and by a number of national and international collaborations.
-Find out more about my research and publications, or see my CV.
+Find out more about my research and publications.
+Or look at papers by figures.

 Three key papers